jayoung/pamlWrapper/README.md

 add a script that runs before doing anything else to check the input alignment and warns if things aren't the same length, or if there's a lot of stop codons or frameshifts

 move more utility scripts to this repo from the older repo (janet_pamlPipeline)
-- the rst parse script - include that in the main pipeline too
 - CpG mask, CpG annotate
 - GARD?
 - any others??

 do I want to include the --add option and check in the runPAML.pl/pw_makeTreeAndRunPAML_singularityWrapper.pl script?
 It should probably be consistent with the pw_makeTreeAndRunPAML_sbatchWrapper.pl script

-within the Docker container, the timestamps for files seems to be based on Europe time.
-That's weird.
-The timestamps look fine from outside the Docker container though.
-I probably don't care about that.